 Like the remote Coral Sea reefs off Queensland, Western Australia also has a series of offshore reefs off its northeast coast.
 The Rowley Shoals are three atoll-like reefs 300km west of Broome.
 These remote reefs are only visited by liveaboard boats in spring, but offer a great mix of coral gardens and wall dives.
 Covered in healthy and beautiful corals, the Rowley Shoals are a great place to see sharks, pelagic fish and good variety of reef fishes.
 Popular dive sites include Blue Lagoon, Clerke Wall and Sheer Delight on Clerke Reef and Cod Hole and Mermaid Wall on Mermaid Reef.TRUE NORTH CRUISES

-Other great dive destinations off Western Australia and not covered in this portfolio include Esperance, Bremer Bay, Abrolhos Islands, Coral Bay and the Australian territories of Christmas Island and Cocos Keeling Islands.
+Other great dive destinations off Western Australia and not covered in this portfolio include Esperance, Bremer Bay, Abrolhos Islands and Coral Bay.
 If you want to learn more about the incredible dive sites around Australia grab a copy of my book - UNDERWATER AUSTRALIA.